tytydraco/yessleep/out/Casper_the_Cat.md

 Over the last few days I grew increasingly convinced he was preternaturally intelligent.
 Definitely sentient.
-What made me a bit uneasy was that he often got into rooms or places he could not possibly get into.
-It was almost like he could walk through walls.
-Or maybe he could pick locks?
+It was sometimes disturbing.
+“Maybe he could even pick locks?”
 I chortled at this thought.
-I’m pretty sure he could clean up his own toilet if I gave him the tools and the time to learn.
+But to be honest, I’m pretty sure he could clean up his own toilet if I gave him the tools and the time to learn.